 (Lights.)

-(A secret police interrogation room of a totalitarian state in the 1970s.
-A senior-level secret POLICE OFFICER, male or female, is standing, looking Offstage Right.
-ELENA is brought into the room by GUARD 1 and GUARD 2 and forcibly seated on a chair Stage Right, facing Stage Right, optionally, with a light shining in her face.
+(A security police interrogation room of a totalitarian state in the 1970s.
+A senior-level security police OFFICER, male or female, is standing Upstage Center, looking offstage Upstage Right.
+ELENA is brought into the room (Upstage Right) by GUARD 1, assisted by GUARD 2, and forcibly seated on a chair (Center Stage Right, facing Stage Right).
 The OFFICER now stands right next to ELENA.
-The GUARDS withdraw to the periphery.)
+The GUARDS withdraw Upstage Right.)

 OFFICER: Elena Petrova, we’ve been watching you and your husband.
 We know you help run the illegal printing press at 1612 Strada Govora in the Martarii Quarter.
 That ends tonight.
 The press—the whole building—will be gone by morning.
 Just smoldering ashes.